Question: What are the impacts of using social media?

 What you can do:

 1. Pay attention to when and how you are using social media, how it makes you feel, and what it might be crowding out.
+Check out the 5 Cs to help you think about these things.

 2. Curate your feed so that it gives you more positive experiences.
 This includes changing who you follow, muting users who are stressing you out, and blocking users who are toxic, fake, or rude.
 Report any content that you find harmful.
+This past portal response and this video have some helpful tips on how to manage your social media feed.

 3. Work with your friend group to create boundaries around when you’ll be on social media, and when you won’t (such as overnight).

 4. Talk to other people you trust about your social media experiences.
-This allows you to share the good stuff you are seeing, and problem-solve when social media is feeling more negative.
+This allows you to share the good stuff you are seeing and problem-solve when social media is feeling more negative.

 5. Join movements that advocate for healthy social media designs that try to maximize the positives and minimize the negatives.